 1. Encapsulation

 Encapsulation is the concept of restricting direct access to certain details of an object and only exposing what is necessary.
-This is achieved using access modifiers like private
+This is achieved using access modifiers like private, protected, and public.

 Example in PHP